mendersoftware/mender-docs/03.Artifacts/05.Modifying-a-rootfs-image/docs.md

 sudo mount -t ext4 -o loop <PATH-TO-ROOTFS-IMAGE>.ext4 /mnt/rootfs/
 ```

-Now you can modify the file `/mnt/rootfs/etc/issue` so you can detect a change.
+Now you can modify the file system found at `/mnt/rootfs`.
+For example,
+you can change `/mnt/rootfs/etc/issue` so you can detect that a deployment
-After saving your modified issue-file, simply unmount the rootfs again:
+changed the system.
+After saving your modified files, simply unmount
+the rootfs again:

 ```
 sudo umount /mnt/rootfs